-Junior Fellowship: Students in grade four through eight get together once or twice a month to have fun and volunteer in our community.
+Junior Fellowship: Students in grade five through eight get together once or twice a month to have fun and volunteer in our community.

 Many young adults come to Ottawa to work and study.
 Students and young adults connected to OMC gather regularly to share life and faith.
 An important connecting point is the weekly potluck held at the Ark.